davidbonduku/rouahjs/README.md

 # Rouahjs

-Rouah JS is a lighter framework for modern ui.
+Rouah JS is a lighter javascript framework for modern ui.
 It's really easy to use.